 , Answering FAQ'sTurboTax Employee

-If you're getting a refund, no need to panic.
-You don't even need to file an extension.
+If you're getting a refund, there's no need to panic.

 2013 tax returns that are due a refund have until April 15, 2017 (October 15, 2017 with an extension) to be filed with the IRS before the statute of limitations on the refund runs out.
 If you don't file by then, the U.S. Treasury simply keeps your "donation."